-A key focus of mine is on special submanifolds in Riemannian geometry known as calibrated submanifolds.
-Calibrated submanifolds have the attractive property that they minimize area amongst nearby submanifolds and so are examples of minimal submanifolds.
-Complex submanifolds are the basic examples of calibrated submanifolds, but I am particularly interested in submanifolds associated with the exceptional holonomy groups G2 and Spin(7), which can only occur in dimensions 7 and 8 respectively.
+Calibrated geometry Calibrated submanifolds have the attractive property that they minimize area amongst nearby submanifolds and so are examples of minimal submanifolds.
+Complex submanifolds are the basic examples of calibrated submanifolds, but I am particularly interested in submanifolds associated with the exceptional holonomy groups G2 and Spin(7).

-Calibrated submanifolds of manifolds with exceptional holonomy, together with the calibrated submanifolds of Calabi-Yau manifolds called special Lagrangian submanifolds, are of interest not just to mathematicians but also to theoretical physicists working on String Theory and M-Theory.
+Theoretical physics Manifolds with exceptional holonomy and their calibrated submanifolds, together with the calibrated submanifolds of Calabi-Yau manifolds called special Lagrangian submanifolds, are of interest not just to mathematicians but also to theoretical physicists working on String Theory and M-Theory.
 In particular, it is conjectured that these submanifolds, together with their singularities, will play a crucial role in understanding aspects of Mirror Symmetry, which has excited many researchers in mathematics and theoretical physics.
 I aim to help in providing this understanding through my work.

 If you are interested in working with me you must have knowledge of differential geometry.
 Some additional geometry and analysis would be helpful, but not essential: particularly Riemannian geometry, functional analysis and analysis of PDEs.

-If you are interested in doing a PhD with me, please email me with details of your relevant courses or project, including marks, and any particular parts of your courses/project you found most interesting.
+If you would like to do a PhD or project with me, please contact me with details of your relevant courses or project, including marks, and any particular parts of your courses/project you found most interesting.